County | Categories | ||

 Balliol was crowned at Scone Abbey on St. Andrew's Day.

-The English had taken many castles and in July 1296 Balliol surrendered to Edward I. Balliol was allowed to retire to France some years later.
+The English had taken many castles and in July 1296 Balliol surrendered to King Edward I and was imprisoned in the Tower of London.
 Edward advanced to Elgin and on his return to England took the Stone of Scone.
+[1]

 Robert Bruce was crowned King of Scotland At Scone Abbey.